Sidouuuux/MiMC5-Circom-Circuit/README.md

-# ✨ MiMC5 Circom Circuit ✨
+# ✨ MiMC5 Circom Circuit and Solidity ✨
 This circuit takes two inputs, x and k and return the hash of x.

 # Requirements 🔧